everypizza1/AI-Documentary/Outline.md

 PG: AI is also used in gaming.
 PG: Some people like to play chess against AI.
 PG: AI powers NPC's, or Non-Player Characters.
 Somtimes they have random movements, but sometimes they can also be programmed to find players.
-PG: AI anticheats exist too.
-PG: AI anticheat systems rely on `Reinforcement Learning.`
+PG: There are many types of AI, most of which take too long to cover for me to fit them in this video.
+PG: One that I can fit in is Reinforcement Learning `(RL)` AI.
-PG: Reinforcement learning `(RL)` AIs, like the Snake game shown earlier, learn themselves.
+PG: One example is the Snake game shown earlier that learns by itself.
 PG: RL algorithms are trained with a reward-based system, kind of like training a dog.
 PG: When it does something good, it gets a **reward.**
 PG: When it doesn't, it gets a **penalty.**
 PG: Rewards and penalties apply at the end of every **episode.**
 PG: The AI tries to get the highest possible **reward.**
+PG: Another use is spam classification.
+`insert 'spam warning' images here`
+PG: Spam protection saves many computers from malware.
+PG: Antivirus software is also powered by AI.
+PG:
 ---
 Part 4: `Outro`